Sensor

-A sensor is a device that produces an output signal for the purpose of sensing a physical phenomenon.
+A sensor is often defined as a device that receives and responds to a signal or stimulus.
+The stimulus is the quantity, property, or condition that is sensed and converted into electrical signal.

 In the broadest definition, a sensor is a device, module, machine, or subsystem that detects events or changes in its environment and sends the information to other electronics, frequently a computer processor.
-Sensors are always used with other electronics.